VA Disability Benefits for Stroke

 How VA Rates a Stroke

-The VA categorizes strokes under several different categories.
-An embolism of the blood vessels in the brain occurs when a blood clot that occurs somewhere else in the body travels to the brain.
+VA categorizes strokes under several different categories.
+An embolism of the blood vessels in the brain occurs when a blood clot that forms somewhere else in the body travels to the brain.
 A thrombosis of the blood vessels in the brain occurs when blood clots form in the brain’s blood vessels.
 A hemorrhage of the blood vessels in the brain occurs when a blood vessel in the brain ruptures.

-Veterans who experience a service-connected stroke are assigned a convalescent temporary and total disability rating for six months following their final treatment.
+Veterans who have a service-connected stroke are assigned a convalescent temporary and total disability rating for six months following their final treatment.
 Veterans are then reevaluated and assigned ratings based on their residual symptoms.
-For example, if a veteran suffers from partial paralysis due to a stroke, then the Veteran would receive a rating based on the level of paralysis.
-A veteran’s rating for residual symptoms will be based on medical records or a Compensation and Pension (C&P) Examination.
-If residual symptoms following a stroke exist and are supported by medical findings, veterans will receive a minimum disability rating of 10%.
+For example, if a veteran suffers from partial paralysis due to a stroke, the veteran would receive a rating based on the level of paralysis.

 Presumptive Service Connection for Stroke

 Veterans may be able to receive presumptive service connection for a stroke in some situations.
-This presumption can be especially beneficial when applying for VA disability benefits as it can be difficult to prove the exact cause of a stroke.
-Some forms of stroke receive presumptive service connection if the veteran is at least 10% disabled due to the stroke within one year of discharge.
-In addition, former prisoners of war receive presumptive service connection for strokes.
-This applies to any form of stroke for a prisoner of war that was in captivity for any length of time.
+This presumption can be especially beneficial when applying for VA disability benefits, as it can be difficult to prove the exact cause of a stroke.
+Some forms of stroke receive presumptive service connection if the veteran is at least 10 percent disabled due to the stroke within one year of discharge.

 About the Author